wraphaeljr/smartphone-motion-data/CodeBook.md

 - subset the dataset to only include the variables for mean and standard deviation as well as the subject and activity identifiers
 - explicitly label the activity identifers (the variable names were already explicit)
 - create a new variable that identifies the subject-activity combination present for each observation
-- compute the mean value of each variable at every subject-activity combination (this involved splitting the data by subject-activity combination and then computing the means for each of the 66 variables in the 180 subject-activity "sections" of the data)
+- compute the arithmetic average of each variable at every subject-activity combination (this involved splitting the data by subject-activity combination and then computing the means for each of the 66 variables in the 180 subject-activity "sections" of the data)
 - store the mean values in a dataset to be exported as "tidy.txt"

 Note: I recommend exporting the tidy.txt file with rownames, which would simply require replacing the FALSE contained in the final line of the code with TRUE prior to running the code.
 For the purposes of this task, I was required to export the file without rownames.